-Some types of infections can be spread from one person to another through any type of sexual contact.
-These infections are called sexually transmitted infections or STIs.
-Common STIs are:
+Some types of infections can be spread from one person to another through any type of sexual contact, including

+You can have an STI without having any symptoms.
 Many STIs don’t have symptoms, especially when the infection first starts.
 When an STI is found and treated early, it can lower the chances of having medical complications and can prevent the infection from spreading to sexual partners.

 Anyone who is sexually active is at risk for an STI.
-If you are diagnosed with an STI, it needs to be treated but it’s not part of your identity.
+If you are diagnosed with an STI, it needs to be treated, but it’s not part of your identity.
 You are the same person with or without an STI.

-To learn more about STIs, including treatment options, protecting yourself and getting tested, go to:
+To learn more about STIs, including treatment options, protecting yourself, and getting tested, go to:

 If you’re a teacher looking for information for your students or a parent looking for information for your child, visit